efeslab/asplos22-hardware-debugging-artifact/README.md

 make -f Makefile.lc
 ```

+For `D1`, `D2`, `D3`, and `C4`:
-This will generate two `.v` files (e.g., a `<benchmark>.losscheck.0.v` and a `<benchmark>.losscheck.1.v`). `<benchmark.losscheck.0.v` is the first instrumentation, which does not filter false positives (as discussed in Section 4.5.3).
+This will generate two `.v` files (e.g., a `<benchmark>.losscheck.0.v` and a `<benchmark>.losscheck.1.v`). `<benchmark>.losscheck.0.v` is the first instrumentation, which does not filter false positives (as discussed in Section 4.5.3).
 Our scripts run the original testbench of the circuit on the first instrumentation, and generate a list of signals that should be filtered out (i.e., storing in `filter.txt`).
 Then, our scripts invoke LossCheck again, generating the second instrumentation (i.e., `<benchmark>.losscheck.1.v`), with the signals in `filter.txt` filtered out.

+For `D4` and `C4`:
+This will generate a `test.v` file, which is the flattened design with LossCheck's instrumentation.
+These two bugs do not need false positive filtering.
+As a result, no `filter.txt` file will be generated.

 To verify that the second instrumentation actually detects the data loss, run the following command: